Newton–Wigner localization

-Newton–Wigner localization (named after Theodore Duddell Newton and Eugene Wigner) is a scheme for obtaining a position operator for massive relativistic quantum particles.
+In quantum field theory, Newton–Wigner localization is a scheme for obtaining a position operator for massive relativistic quantum particles.
+It is named after Theodore Duddell Newton and Eugene Wigner, who first discussed it in 1949.

-The Newton-Wigner concept was developed for "elementary systems", an abstraction similar to elementary particles but without the requirement of non-decomposability.
+The Newton–Wigner concept was developed for elementary systems, an abstraction similar to elementary particles but without the requirement of non-decomposability.
 For example, a hydrogen atom is an elementary system but not an elementary particle, while an electron is both.